St. Gregory's High School and College

 St. Gregory's High School & College is a Catholic school in Dhaka, Bangladesh.
 It was founded in 1882, when the city was part of British India, by Gregory De Groote, a Belgian Benedictine priest.
-The school, located on Municipal office street of Luxmibazar neighborhood of old Dhaka, was named after Pope Gregory I (540–604).
-Brother Ujjal Placid Pereira, CSC is the current principal of the institution.Brother Leonard Rozario,CSC is the current Vice principal of the institution.
+The school, located on Municipal office street of the Luxmibazar neighborhood of Old Dhaka, was named after Pope Gregory I (540–604).
+Brother Placid Peter Rebeiro CSC, is the current principal of the institution.

 History

 In 1882, the American priests of the Congregation of Holy Cross took over the Vicariate of East Bengal from the Benedictine Fathers.
-At the time, Mr. and Mrs. Wise — who were Protestants — ran a school at present Wiseghat area near the River Buriganga.
+At the time, Mr. and Mrs. Wise — who were Protestants — ran a school in the present Wiseghat area near the River Buriganga.
 In this school, most of the students were of European and Anglo-Indian Catholic communities.
 Anglican and Baptist pastors were allowed to teach religion at this school.
-Father Francis Boers,C.S.C. tried many times to be a teacher of Catholic religion to the Catholic students at the school, but was not allowed.
-Out of frustration, he started an English-medium school on the grounds of the present adjoining St. Francis Xavier's Convent and girls' high school, that came into being later.
+Father Francis Boers, CSC, gave numerous efforts to be a teacher of Catholic Religion to the Catholic students at the school, but was not allowed.
+Out of frustration, he started an English-Medium school on the grounds of the present adjoining St. Francis Xavier's Convent and girls' high school, that came into being later.
 The renamed St. Gregory's School shifted to the present site in 1896.

 Until 1912, both boys and girls were students of St. Gregory's High School.
 When St. Francis Xavier Girls' School came into being in 1912, it became a boys' school.
-After creation of Pakistan in 1947, the school started the Bengali medium section.
-After the independence of Bangladesh in 1971, the school has only a Bengali medium section.
+After the creation of Pakistan in 1947, the school started the Bengali-Medium section.
+After the independence of Bangladesh in 1971, the school had only a Bengali-Medium section.
+In 2008, the institution established an English-Version section, which is still operational.
+Currently, both Bengali-Medium section and English-Version section runs parallelly.

 Early in 1914, a one-story building was torn down to make room for the present "Darjeeling" building and the latrines.
-Also the scout troop, the first in Dhaka, was started and had 40 scouts.
+Also, the scout troop, the first in Dhaka, was started and had 40 scouts.
 Bengali replaced Latin as a second language in 1915.
-Later that year Father Crowley resigned as headmaster.
+Later that year, Fr.
+Crowley resigned as headmaster.

 Basketball was introduced into the school in 1923, which is believed to be the first time basketball was played in the country.
-In July 1923, Father Hennessy gained permission to change the European style school to the Education Board examination.
-On June 2, 1924, permanent recognition was granted to St. Gregory's.
+In July 1923, Fr.
+Hennessy gained permission to change the European-style school to the Education Board examination.
+On June 2, 1924, permanent recognition was granted to St. Gregory's School.